weaponsforge/livereload-basic/README.md

 ### Production Image

-The **production** Docker image contains the static website running in an nginx container for minimal production website build.
+The **production** Docker image contains the static website running in an Nginx container for minimal production website build.
 Build it with:

 `docker compose -f docker-compose.prod.yml build`